keyurgolani/SimpleMarketPlace/README.md

 npm install
 ```

+Now add the folder named `logs` into the application folder with `mkdir` or other relevant OS command.

 Please wait till this finishes.
 Now, we need to open `dao.js` file from `utils` folder which contains the details about database connection.
 Please change the below fields to the appropreate values.
 ```